corinfinite/brp-pacu/README-Mac.txt

 - Email me and I can probably figure it out.
 My email is lm317t@gmail.com.
 Also try the mailing list, it should be working.

-Why does it segfault?
-- Make Sure the gui.glade file is in /usr/local/share/BRP-PACU/ or /usr/share/BRP-PACU/

 Why is there no documentation?
 - Channel 1 is the output of the system we are observing (measured), channel 2 is the input (reference).
    You also need a decent calibrated omnidrectional microphone (reasonably flat 20Hz-20kHz) and either a